RyanVerWey/Tech-Talk/README.md

    - Should see: `{"success": true, "message": "API is healthy", ...}`

 3. **Check Database Connection**: Look at server terminal
-   - Should see: "📊 MongoDB Connected: ..."
+   - Should see: "MongoDB Connected: ..."

 4. **Test Google Login**:
    - Click "Login" button
    - Should redirect to Google OAuth (will fail until backend auth is implemented)

-## 🚨 Troubleshooting
+## Troubleshooting

 ### Common Issues & Solutions